MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-uwp-app-samples.md

 ![Sample download](images/SamplesDownloadButton.png)

-> **Note**: The UWP samples require Visual Studio 2015 and the Windows SDK to open, build, and run.
-If you don’t
-> have Visual Studio already installed, you can get a free copy of Visual
+> **Note**: The UWP samples require Visual Studio 2015 or later and the Windows SDK to open, build, and run.
+You can get a free copy of Visual
-> Studio 2015 Community Edition with support for building UWP apps
+> Studio Community with support for building UWP apps
 > [here](http://go.microsoft.com/fwlink/p/?LinkID=280676 "Windows development tools downloads").
 >
 > Also, be sure
 > to unzip the entire archive, and not just individual
 > samples.
 The samples all depend on the SharedContent folder in the
 > archive.
 The UWP feature samples use Linked files in Visual Studio to